TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Firmware/From Someone Else/CO2 Gadget/README.md

 1. **Upload Firmware:** Get an *ESP32 development board* and upload the *CO2 Gadget* firmware.
 No special tools are required—just a *Chromium-based browser* (e.g., Chrome, Edge, Opera, or Brave).
 2. **Connect:** Wirelessly connect to your microcontroller and access its web interface.
 3. **Configure Firmware:** Use its web interface to configure your options.
 4. **Add Sensor(s):** Connect your chosen CO2 sensor to the microcontroller.
-Optionally, add additional sensors for *temperature*, *humidity*, or other air quality measurements.
-You can also add optional hardware like LEDs, a buzzer, and buttons.
+Optionally, add additional sensors for *temperature*, *humidity*, or other air quality parameters, and add optional hardware like LEDs, a buzzer, or buttons.

-The first three steps require only an *ESP32 board*, so you can start immediately.
+The first three steps require only an *ESP32 board*, so you can start immediately with any *ESP32 development board* you may have at hand.

 This guide will walk you through each step, helping you configure the firmware and connect the sensors.
 Once your microcontroller successfully runs the *CO2 Gadget firmware* and you can access its web interface, you’ll move on to connecting sensors and fitting the components into a housing.

 ## 1. Uploading Firmware

+The first step is to *program* your microcontroller by uploading the *CO2 Gadget firmware*.
+There are options both for beginners and experienced users:

-You can upload [pre-made firmware](https://emariete.com/en/co2-meter-gadget/#Instalacion_de_CO2_Gadget_Advanced) through your *Chrome* browser - without the need for any special tools or programming - or you can [download the source code](https://github.com/melkati/CO2-Gadget), make adjustments, and compile and upload your own firmware version to your microcontroller.
+* **No Experience Needed:** Upload [pre-made firmware](https://emariete.com/en/co2-meter-gadget/#Instalacion_de_CO2_Gadget_Advanced) through your *Chrome* browser directly onto your microcontroller board - no special tools or programming required.
+* **Know-How Required:** [Download the source code](https://github.com/melkati/CO2-Gadget), make any adjustments you may need, then compile and upload your own firmware version to your microcontroller, using tools like [ArduinoIDE](https://www.arduino.cc/en/software) or [platformio](https://platformio.org/).

 ### Connect Microcontroller To PC

-Either way, the first step is to ensure your microcontroller connects properly to your PC.
+Either way, start by ensuring that your microcontroller connects properly to your PC:

 When connected via USB, the microcontroller board should power up, and your PC should emit a chime indicating a new USB device has been recognized.

 > [!IMPORTANT]
 > If the device is not detected, check for issues such as a faulty USB cable or missing drivers.
 Resolve these problems first by following [this guide](https://done.land/components/microcontroller/howtouse/connecttopc/).